Simple chicken pot pie recipe you can make with shredded rotisserie chicken! Semi homemade filing that’s easy to throw

 - Sliced berries during the summertime are always great when serving kids.

 Want to make leftover turkey pot pie directions if you want to freeze it.
 It’s great to do if you have a lot of leftovers don’t waste any meat AND we will show you how to make a few and freeze some for later too!

 Here are a few other chicken recipes we know you’ll love too:

 - Instant Pot chicken noodle casserole has similar flavors but with pasta and cooks in NO time

-- Pot pie soup is amazing with any leftover chicken
+- Pressure cooker pot pie soup is amazing with any leftover chicken

 - Our Instant Pot chicken and rice is a huge hit with everyone who tries it